MERRIMACK TIES PRINCETON, 2-2, AT CATAMOUNT CUP

-Junior forward Shawn Bates scored the game-tying goal for the Warriors
+Junior forward Shawn Bates nets game-tying goal for Warriors

 BURLINGTON, VT - The Merrimack hockey team and Princeton skated to a 2-2 tie on Saturday afternoon at Gutterson Field House in the opening round of the 17th annual Sheraton/TD Bank Catamount Cup.